Pest Control Brisbane Treatments and Services

 Pest control is a service that hundreds if not thousands of people are in need of each and every month here in Brisbane.

 The reason for this is because Brisbane is home to pretty much all the common household pests.
-Pests such as Cockroaches, Silverfish, Spiders, Ants, Fleas and many more.
-And also Termites which is the most destructive pests which I’ll go into more detail a bit later.
+Creepy crawlies such as Cockroaches, Silverfish, Spiders, Ants, Fleas and many more.
+And also Termites which is the most destructive pest we have here in Australia.
+Termite control and treatments require expert knowledge and training, I’ll go into more detail a bit later.

-Many pest species thrive in a warm and humid climate as we have here in sunny Brisbane, which aids in their population growth.
+Many pest species thrive in a warm and humid climate as we have here in sunny Brisbane.
+Our climate is one factor which aids in their population growth.

-During our colder months, from the end of April to August pest activity will certainly taper off but this doesn’t mean they aren’t still around.
+During our colder months, from the end of April to August pest activity will certainly taper off.
+But just because it’s colder this doesn’t mean they aren’t still around.

 Pests are always around us even during the winter months.
-And they are less noticeable because the climate doesn’t suit their breeding habits.
+They are less noticeable because the climate doesn’t suit their breeding habits.

 So does this mean you don’t need a Brisbane pest control service done during the winter months at your home?

 A pest extermination service can be very beneficial during the colder months of the year.
-The reason for this; it can help to prevent pests from harbouring in your home.
+The reason for this is it can help to prevent pests from harbouring in your home.

-Although pest activity does start to slow in the winter they are still looking for a safe place to harbour to get ready for the next breeding season.
+Although pest activity does start to slow in the winter they are still looking for a safe place to harbour.
+A safe place to hide will enable them to get ready for the next breeding season.

 So a pest control Brisbane service can help to set up a home in time for the warmer months ahead.
-A home will need a pest service at least once every 12 months.
+Homes will need a pest treatment at least once every 12 months.

-The Importance of a 12 Monthly Brisbane Pest Control Treatment
+The Importance of a 12 Month Pest Control Brisbane Treatment

 The simple answer to this question is every 12 months, as mentioned earlier, but there’s a good reason for this; let me explain.